PURPOSE AND MISSION

 Dr. James J. Greene: Vice Provost and Dean of Graduate Studies; Ordinary Professor, Department of Biology, School of Arts and Sciences

-Very Rev. Mark Morozowich: Dean and Associate Professor of the School of Theology and Religious Studies
+Very Rev. Mark Morozowich: Provost ad Interim; Associate Professor of Liturgical Studies and Sacramental Theology, School of Theology and Religious Studies

 Dr. Claes G. Ryn: Ordinary Professor, Department of Politics, School of Arts and Sciences

 Dr. Irene Slagle: Ordinary Professor, Department of Chemistry, School of Arts and Sciences

 Dr. Patrick Tuite: Chair and Associate Professor, Department of Drama, School of Arts and Sciences